 Erase the Gap Gives Mentoring and Academic Support to Homeless and Foster Youth

-With help of a grant from technology giant Cisco, this Saturday learning program provides high quality math, English, digital literacy, and social and emotional learning enrichment to students within the Mount Pleasant Elementary School District.
+With the help of a grant from technology giant Cisco, this Saturday learning program provides high-quality math, English, digital literacy, and social and emotional learning enrichment to students within the Mount Pleasant Elementary School District.

 Students range from the K-5th grades and come from multiple schools within the district.

-This program focuses on students who are behind in grade level, many of whom are homeless and foster youth, and looks to get them up to speed.
+This program focuses on students behind in grade level, many of whom are homeless and foster youth, and looks to get them up to speed.

-There are two 1.5-hour sessions: one time slot for K-2nd graders, and one for 3rd-5th graders.
+There are two 1.5-hour sessions: a one-time slot for K-2nd graders and one for 3rd-5th graders.

-Each session is in small group format, with a handful of students per tutor.
+Each session is in a small group format, with a handful of students per tutor.